KeithBremer/CYF-DB-Module/db/week-2/lesson.md

   VALUES ('John Smith','j.smith@johnsmith.org',
           '11 New Road','Liverpool','L10 2AB','UK');
 ```
+Note:
+1. You do not need to supply the value for the automatically generated `id` column, it is populated from a sequence generator object.
-Note that the order of values in the `VALUES (...)` clause must correspond to the columns in the column name list.
+2. The order of values in the `VALUES (...)` clause must correspond to the columns in the column name list.
 The first value is stored in the first named column, the second value in the second named column and so forth.

 ### Exercise 6